spdrnl/UFO-Modeling-Decision-Tree/README.md

 - Situation: Includes situation individuals from recent UFO extensions, representing states of affairs that trigger or result from events.

 ## Getting Started
+There are several ways to get started:
+- Start browsing the decision tree.
+- Read an overview of UFO A and B in the guideline document.
+- Work through the modeling case provided with its textual Tonto UFO models.

+### Start browsing the decision tree
 A PNG rendering of the tree is provided in the `decision-tree/png` folder.
 1. Start here: Open `00-Start.png` to classify your term as Individual or Universal
 2. For Types: Follow the Universal branch through Substantial, Moment, or Perdurant trees
 3. For Instances: Open `01-Individual.png` to navigate instance-level entities and relations
 4. Examples provided: Each decision node includes concrete examples to guide you

-## File Structure
-- `00-Start.mermaid` - Top-level: Individual vs. Universal
-- `01-Individual.mermaid` - Instance-level entities and relations
-- `02-Substantial.mermaid` - Types: Kinds, Roles, Phases, Categories, etc.
-- `03-Moment.mermaid` - Types: Qualities, Modes, Relators
-- `04-Relational.mermaid` - Relations and fundamental associations
-- `05-Perdurant.mermaid` - Types: Events, Actions, Processes, Activities

-### Example: Modeling "John's Marriage to Mary"
+#### A small example: Modeling "John's Marriage to Mary"

 As a Type (Universal):